pivot-access-ltd/bma-offline-docs/cpm/give-me-an-example-of-maas.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/f66940a21313a27734bcaef6c539d36a720a6834.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/f66940a21313a27734bcaef6c539d36a720a6834.jpeg"></a>

-rad-end New Virtual Machine, which brings you to a corresponding dialog:
+Click on "New Virtual Machine," which brings you to a corresponding dialog:

 <a href="https://discourse.maas.io/uploads/default/original/1X/0702d9f2ab4c3659d13be553449093548a9e2f10.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/0702d9f2ab4c3659d13be553449093548a9e2f10.jpeg"></a>